 Separate accounts, common collective trusts, and money market funds: Valued at the net asset value of shares held by the Plan at year-end.
-The net asset value as provided by the Trustee is used as a practical expedient to estimate fair value and as a result both are included in the investments measured at net asset value.
+The net asset value as provided by the Trustee is used as a practical expedient to estimate fair value and, as a result, all are included in the investments measured at net asset value.

 The methods described above may produce a calculated fair value that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes these valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There have been no changes in the methodologies used at December 31, 2015 and 2014.
+There have been no changes in the methodologies used as of December 31, 2016 and 2015.

 The availability of observable market data is monitored to assess the appropriate classification of financial instruments within the fair value hierarchy.
 Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from one fair value level to another.
 In such instances, the transfer is reported at the beginning of the reporting period.
-For the years ended December 31, 2015 and 2014, there were no transfers between levels.
+For the years ended December 31, 2016 and 2015, there were no transfers between levels.